toasted-mudlet/mudlet-muddler-luarocks-starter/docs/package-isolation.md

 > table: it is both the runtime context for your package code and the container
 > for your package's public symbols.

-## Integration and Event-Based Design
+## Integration and event-based design

 This package environment is designed for **event-driven integration**.
 The recommended way for other scripts, packages, or users to interact and